-The RFM provides the frequency specifics, filters, and power amplifiers to the radio.
-Currently uses a single RF path that is switched between TX and RX.
+The Radio Frequency Module (RFM) provides the frequency specifics, filters, and power amplifiers to the radio and it uses a single RF path that is switched between TX and RX.
+The RFM supports a wide range of operational frequencies that are converted into an Intermediate Frequency (IF) for common filtering.
+The IF RX signal is routed to the CBB.

-2.4.3 Intermediate and Radio Frequency Module (IRF)